| name | reviewing-prs |

 After completing the flow, write the decision JSON:

-The downstream step validates the file (size cap 16 KB, label allowlist
+The downstream step validates the file (size cap 16 KB for the whole file, label

 the workflow event — never from JSON-supplied numbers.